-Mesquite Flat Sand Dunes
+Slide Down Mesquite Flat Sand Dunes

-You will find these sand dunes beside the road just before Stovepipe Wells.
-While they are not the largest dunes in Death Valley- that title goes to the Eureka Sand Dunes which requires a 2.5 hour drive down a dirt road from Scotty’s Castle- they are the most accessible and very still very impressive.
+You will find the Mesquite Flat Sand Dunes beside the road just before Stovepipe Wells.
+While they are not the largest dunes in Death Valley (that title goes to the Eureka Sand Dunes which requires a 2.5 hour drive down a dirt road from Scotty’s Castle), they are the most accessible and very still very impressive.

 The canyon is about two miles deep but since this is an out-and-back trail, you can make your hike as long as you would like.
 We opted to climb straight up the side of the mountain on our way back, giving us amazing views of the Stovepipe Wells area.

-About halfway between Furnace Creek and Stovepipe Wells you will find the turnoff for Salt Creek, home to an extremely rare species of pupfish that survives in a salty and warm (up to 90 degrees in the summer) creek.
+About halfway between Furnace Creek and Stovepipe Wells you will find the turnoff for Salt Creek.
+It is home to an extremely rare species of pupfish that survives in a salty and warm (up to 90 degrees in the summer) creek.